The boundary of chaos for interval mappings: Introduction

-Recall that by Sharkovskii's Theorem, a mapping $f$ has finitely many periods if and only if for some $N\in\mathbb N,$ $\mathcal Per(f)=\{2^n:0\leq n\leq N\}.$ Let us point out that mappings with finitely many periods are in the interior of mappings with zero topological entropy in $\mathcal C^1(I)$, \cite{Mi1}, so one may replace ``boundary of the mappings with finitely many periods'' with ``boundary of the interior of mappings with zero entropy'' in the statement of the theorem.
-Let us also recall that a mapping with with $\mathcal Per(f)=\{2^n:n\in\mathbb N\}$ has zero entropy \cite{M-horse}.
+Recall that by Sharkovskii's Theorem, an interval mapping $f$ has finitely many periods if and only if for some $N\in\mathbb N\cup\{0\},$ $\mathcal Per(f)=\{2^n:0\leq n\leq N\}.$ Let us point out that for $k$ at least one, mappings with finitely many periods are in the interior of mappings with zero topological entropy in $\mathcal C^k(I)$, \cite[Proposition 2.1]{Mi1}.
+There, this result was proved with $k=1$, but the proof goes through for any $k\geq 1$.
+Thus one may replace ``boundary of mappings with finitely many periods'' with ``boundary of the interior of the set of mappings with zero entropy'' in the statement of the Theorem~\ref{thm:main}.
+Let us also recall that a mapping with with $\mathcal Per(f)=\{2^n:n\in\mathbb N\cup\{0\}\}$ has zero entropy \cite[Theorem 4]{M-horse}.

 Theorem~\ref{thm:main} is closely related to the \emph{Density of hyperbolicity}, \cite{KSS-density}, which tells us that every mapping can be approximated by mappings where every critical point converges to a periodic attractor, but it does not specify the combinatorics of the mapping used to carry out the approximation.
-Conjecture I implies that for mappings $f$ with $\mathcal{P}er(f)=\{2^n:n\in\mathbb N\},$ this approximation can be done in two combinatorially different ways, and it specifies the combinatorics of the approximating mappings with zero entropy precisely.
+Conjecture I implies that for mappings $f$ with $\mathcal{P}er(f)=\{2^n:n\in\mathbb N\cup\{0\}\},$ this approximation can be done in two combinatorially different ways, and it specifies the combinatorics of the approximating mappings with zero entropy precisely.

-Our method used to prove Theorem A, leads us to the following:
+Our method used to prove Theorem A leads us to the following result, which was inspired by Conjecture II:

-\begin{thmx} {\em The boundary of mappings with positive entropy, $\Gamma\subset \mathcal A_{\underline b}(I),$ where $\underline b$ has only even entries, admits a cellular decomposition.
-Moreover, there exists an open and dense subset of $\Gamma$ of disjoint cells, each contained in the basin of a unimodal, polynomial-like fixed point of renormalization. } \end{thmx}
+\begin{thmx} {\em The boundary of mappings with positive entropy, $\Gamma\subset \mathcal A_{\underline b}(I),$ admits a cellular decomposition.
+Moreover, there exists an open and dense subset of $\Gamma$ consisting of disjoint cells, each contained in the basin of a unimodal, polynomial-like fixed point of renormalization. } \end{thmx}

-A {\em cell} is a connected set of codimension-$k$ whose boundary contains a (relatively) open and dense set of codimension-$(k+1)$.
+A {\em cell} is a connected set of (finite) codimension-$k$ whose boundary contains a (relatively) open and dense set of codimension-$(k+1)$.
 A set $X$ {\em admits a cellular decomposition} if it can be expressed as a disjoint union of cells.
-By {\em basin} we mean the set of all analytic mappings, whose renormalizations converge to the unimodal fixed point of renormalization with the appropriate degree.
-Note that the approximation of a mapping by mappings in such a basin is not unique.
+By {\em basin} we mean the set of all mappings $f$ which have a critical point $c$ (of order $\ell$) at which $f$ is infinitely renormalizable with period doubling combinatorics, and whose renormalizations at $c$ converge to the unimodal fixed point of renormalization whose critical point is of order $\ell$.